yoginighode/testtask/README.md

 ```
 Open `http://127.0.0.1:8000/admin/`

-Enter superuser credebtials.You can access admin site of django.
+Enter superuser credentials.You can access admin site of django.